ton-community/ton-docs/docs/develop/dapps/payment-processing/accept-payments-in-a-telegram-bot-2.md

 └── ton.py
 ```

-Now let's begin writing a code!
+Now let's begin writing code!

 ## Config
-Let's start with the `config.py` because it is the smallest one.
+Let's start with `config.py` because it is the smallest one.
 We just need to set a few parameters in it.

-**config.py:**
+**config.py**
 ```python
 BOT_TOKEN = 'YOUR BOT TOKEN'
 DEPOSIT_ADDRESS = 'YOUR DEPOSIT ADDRESS'